Everything You Should Know About Swimming Lessons, from Preparation to Progress

 Parent and child attending a swimming lessons

-When to Start Swimming Lessons: The Sooner, the Safer
+When to Start Swimming Lessons (Spoiler: The Sooner, the Safer!)

 Starting swimming lessons at a young age, even as early as 3 months old, has many advantages.
 It can foster a love for the water and teach essential safety skills that could save their life.

 Studies by the American Academy of Pediatrics show that formal swimming lessons for children between the ages of 1 and 4 years can decrease the risk of drowning by up to 88%.
-The US Swim School Association further suggests that even infants as young as 6 months old can learn water safety skills through baby swimming lessons.
+The US Swim School Association further suggests that even infants as young as 6 months old can learn water safety skills through parent-assisted swim lessons.

 However, if your child has a fear of water or has had a negative experience in the past, you must address these concerns before getting started.
 You can help your child gradually adapt to water by starting with basic activities like pouring water over their hands, sitting on the edge of the pool, or playing with toys in the shallow end.
 Escalating the level of exposure can help your child feel more comfortable in the water.